A good answer to an icebreaker might be:

 Today’s interviewers are increasingly savvy with their questions.
 Employers are more apt to have a typed set of questions with an evaluation rubric to assess candidates’ answers during the interview.
 The questions deal with implementation of the Common Core State Standards, evaluation and use of student data in planning and assessment, raising student achievement, differentiation, advocacy for all students and a teacher’s past involvement with professional learning communities (PLCs).
 Employers are looking for answers to their questions that demonstrate that the teacher candidate is aware of the topic and can discuss examples from their experience.

-Here are six new sample questions for 2017, with guidelines for what the employer seeks to hear.
+Here are eight new sample questions for post-pandemic 2020, with guidelines for what the employer seeks to hear.

 1. How have you used student data to inform planning or assessment?